Is there a new skill or hobby you’ve been wanting to learn for a while? But for some reason, you haven’t been able to get it off the ground?

 - 43 prototypes of various game genres

-- 1 prototype of a game that will become my first indie video game release (now available for play testing on iOS and Android)
+- 1 prototype of a game that has since become my first mobile game release (now available on iOS and Android)

 - A small, simple portfolio website showcasing my 43 prototypes here